reimagined/resolve/docs/tutorial.md

 export const SHOPPING_ITEM_CREATED = 'SHOPPING_ITEM_CREATED' // Indicates the creation of an item within a shopping list
 ```

-Next, define an aggregate that handles commands and produces the defined events as the result.
-Create a **shopping_list.commands.js** file in the **common/aggregates** and add the following code to it:
+Next, define an aggregate that handles commands and produces the defined events as a result.
+Create a **shopping_list.commands.js** file in the **common/aggregates** folder and add the following code to it:

 **common/aggregates/shopping_list.commands.js**